 ESV is working closely with industry and government stakeholders to advocate for a more comprehensive approach to how pipelines are addressed by the Victorian Planning System.

 Education and Awareness

-ESV is currently undertaking an education and awareness program aimed at Council planning departments.
+ESV has undertaken an education and awareness program aimed at Council planning departments.
 As Councils are responsible for both directing urban growth and assessing planning permit applications, it is important that there is general awareness of the issues that require consideration when contemplating development around pipelines.
 This can help resolve potential issues at an early stage of a project and ensure the safety of the community and the integrity of the pipeline network is maintained.

 The program comprises a number of components, including: